stmcf/CV/README.md

 ## Interests

-I love being outdoors whether thats running in the trails, hills or walking the dog with family.
+I love being outdoors whether thats running the trails, hills or walking the dog with family.
 Pre-pandemic I had begun to learn indoor climbing with my daughter.
 I enjoy reading and recently started sketching landscapes.
 I have a keen interest in global environmental issues - learning how i can make a difference while trying to lead by example for my children.
 I find solace in pine forests.